Make reading a part of your 2020 leadership plan!

 I’ve been to countless sessions over the years that were wonderful.
 They were chocked full of great information and ideas.
 I left thinking; “Wow!
 I can’t wait to put this into practice.”

-I got back to the office the next day and dealt with the piles of emails that amassed while I was away.
-Then I moved onto the mini-emergencies that erupted over the few days I was absent.
+The next day, I got back to the office and dealt with the piles of emails that amassed while I was away.
 Finally, I attended to the day-to-day challenges of leading a team.

 The stack of notes I took from the training sat on the side of my desk.